 Shared-State Concurrency

-Message passing is a fine way of handling concurrency, but it’s not the only one.
+Message passing is a fine way to handle concurrency, but it’s not the only way.
 Another method would be for multiple threads to access the same shared data.
-Consider this part of the slogan from the Go language documentation again: “do not communicate by sharing memory.”
+Consider this part of the slogan from the Go language documentation again: “Do not communicate by sharing memory.”

 What would communicating by sharing memory look like?
 In addition, why would message-passing enthusiasts caution not to use memory sharing?

-In a way, channels in any programming language are similar to single ownership, because once you transfer a value down a channel, you should no longer use that value.
-Shared memory concurrency is like multiple ownership: multiple threads can access the same memory location at the same time.
+In a way, channels in any programming language are similar to single ownership because once you transfer a value down a channel, you should no longer use that value.
+Shared-memory concurrency is like multiple ownership: multiple threads can access the same memory location at the same time.
 As you saw in Chapter 15, where smart pointers made multiple ownership possible, multiple ownership can add complexity because these different owners need managing.
 Rust’s type system and ownership rules greatly assist in getting this management correct.
 For an example, let’s look at mutexes, one of the more common concurrency primitives for shared memory.

 Using Mutexes to Allow Access to Data from One Thread at a Time

-Mutex is an abbreviation for mutual exclusion, as in, a mutex allows only one thread to access some data at any given time.
+Mutex is an abbreviation for mutual exclusion, as in a mutex allows only one thread to access some data at any given time.
 To access the data in a mutex, a thread must first signal that it wants access by asking to acquire the mutex’s lock.
 The lock is a data structure that is part of the mutex that keeps track of who currently has exclusive access to the data.
 Therefore, the mutex is described as guarding the data it holds via the locking system.

 Mutexes have a reputation for being difficult to use because you have to remember two rules: